Moritz Schönfeld

 Moritz Schönfeld (9 February 1880 – 4 October 1958) was a Dutch linguist who specialized in Germanic linguistics.
-Mortiz Schönfeld was the author of several reference works on Germanic names and Dutch etymology which have been highly influential and are still in use today.
+Moritz Schönfeld was the author of several reference works on Germanic names and Dutch etymology which have been highly influential and are still in use today.

 Biography

 Moritz Schönfeld was born in Groningen, Netherlands on 9 February 1880.
 His father taught mathematics and physics at the municipal gymnasium in Groningen.

 Schönfeld began his studies at the University of Groningen in 1898, where he gained a PhD on Dutch literature in 1904.
 Schönfeld taught Dutch and geography in Meppel from 1905 to 1908, in Tilburg from 1908 to 1913, and at the municipal gymnasium in Hilversum until his retirement in 1945.
 At Hilversum, Schönfeld was the acting deputy principal for many years.
 Combined with his teaching duties, Schönfeld was a prominent scholar and editor.
 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1930.